Modding a Flashforge Guider II 3D Printer - Part 1

 This is an “official” modification, provided as a kit by Flashforge

 and affiliated online shops.
-It’s one of the few improvements from the IIs
+It’s one of the few improvements from the later-produced IIs

-model.
-By extending the original plain glass build plate with a magnetically held flexible plate add-on, you gain the ability to take off the a particularly well-sticking or large printed model with the top plate and remove it by bending the plate.
-For my printer, it was necessary to buy and replace the printing bed mounting bracket as well.
+model variants that didn’t have it from the factory.
+By adding a magnetically held flexible plate add-on to the original plain glass build plate with, you gain the ability to take off the a particularly well-sticking or large printed model with the top plate and remove it by bending the plate.
+For my printer, it was necessary to buy and replace the plastic printing bed mounting bracket as well.
 Since there are installation videos explaining this process, I won’t go into further detail on it.

 This is a useful quality-of-life improvement, but not groundbreaking.